feriodismo/recipe-web-app/README.md

+### -DESCRIPTION-
-This web app was developed in vue.js for a quick implementation.
+This web app was developed in Vue.js for a quick implementation.

+### -STRUCTURE-
 This web app have three views.

-The Landing Page -> to inform the user about the web app.
+`Landing Page` to inform the user about the web app.<br>
-The Dashboard -> is where all the recipes are, the user can search by recipe title or filter to get the recipe The 404 Page -> is to inform the user that the url cannot be reached
+`Dashboard`  is where all the recipes are, the user can search by recipe title or filter to get the recipe.<br>
+`404` is to inform the user that the url cannot be reached.<br>

+### -DATA-
-The recipes and the ingredients data are on .JSON file to replicate a get request, in order that the aplication can work if there are more data.
+The recipes and the ingredients data are on .JSON file to replicate a get request, in order of the aplication can work if there are more data.

+### -DESIGN-
 The design was inspired by the Graphite Web Page using the logo, font, and some styles to follow the visual guidlines

+### -LOCAL RUN-
-To run the application in local, you have to clone the repo and run: "npm run dev"
+To run the application in local, you have to clone the repo and run: `npm run serve`